-A Provisional IRA ceasefire led to the release of 25 prisoners in Northern Ireland on 15 January 1975.
+A Provisional IRA ceasefire sees the release of 25 prisoners in Northern Ireland

-This RTÉ News report includes an interview with 21-year-old Brian Davison, who had been interned for two years and eight months.
-He says the feeling is that the republican movement realised that people want peace.
+21-year-old Brian Davison, who had been interned for two years and eight months says the feeling is that the republican movement realised that people want peace.

 An RTÉ News report from 15 January 1975.